vinyk/DA6401_Assignment1/README.md

 5) The `Helper_files` folder contains the code files for Neural Network, sweeping, Optimizers in .py format.
 6) A `utils.py` file has also been provided that is used for arguement parsing (as mentioned in the assignment).

-## Arguements Used
+## Arguments Used
-As mentioned in the assignment, the following arguements were used:
+As mentioned in the assignment, the following arguments were used:

 | Name | Default Value | Description |
 | :---: | :-------------: | :----------- |